Skip to main content

 Crisis support technology plays a critical role in student mental health ecosystems.
 These tools provide immediate assistance to students who are in acute distress or considering self-harm, bridging the gap between when a crisis occurs and when professional help can be arranged.

 Crisis hotlines have long been a staple of mental health support, and technology has expanded their accessibility.
-The 988 Suicide and Lifeline, launched in 2022, provides a three-digit number that students can call or text for immediate support from trained counselors.
+The 988 Suicide and Crisis Lifeline, launched in 2022, provides a three-digit number that students can call or text for immediate support from trained counselors.
 The crisis line connects callers with local crisis centers, ensuring that students can access geographically relevant support.

 Text-based crisis services have become increasingly important, particularly among younger users who may be more comfortable with text communication than phone calls.
 Crisis Text Line offers free, 24/7 support via text message, with trained counselors available to help students work through emotional distress.
 The service handles millions of conversations annually and has developed specialized protocols for supporting young people in crisis.